 - Ayesha Hardison, Assistant Professor: 20th century African American Literature, critical race theory, gender and sexuality studies.

-- Jill Ingram, Assistant Professor: Renaissance.
+- Jill Ingram, Associate Professor: Renaissance.

-- Paul Jones, Assistant Professor: American Literature
+- Paul Jones, Professor: American Literature

 - Joseph McLaughlin, Associate Professor: 19th-century British literature and postcolonialism.

 - Robert Miklitsch, Professor: Critical theory, cultural studies.

 - Ghirmai Negash, Professor: African Literature and Critical Theory.